-Kilmarnock v Partick Thistle
+Lafferty double as Killie stretch lead

-First Half ends, Kilmarnock 1, Partick Thistle 0.
+Match ends, Kilmarnock 2, Partick Thistle 1.

+Kyle Lafferty scored twice as Derek McInnes' Kilmarnock extended their lead at the top of the Scottish Championship to four points.

+The striker netted with a superb first-half free-kick before firing the second moments after the break to secure a fourth straight win.

 Line-ups